 My favorite shelter of all time was one we built on the edge of a beach in Aitutaki in the South Pacific.
 It was a platform protruding at one end from the top of some pandanus tree prop roots and supported at the other by tripods we made by lashing three sticks together.
 The roof was a separate structure, a bit like a carport, crafted from palm leaves.

-Building A Platform Shelter:
+Building A Platform Shelter

 The mosquitoes in Aitutaki were bad, the noise was like the whirring of a cheap hairdryer.
 All night long.

-However the view in the morning made life a little easier to bear.
+However, the view in the morning made life a little easier to bear.

 The first time I visited the Amazon rainforest we constructed a more elaborate version of the Aitutaki platform shelter.
 Unlike in our South Sea haven Amazonian land animals like to bite you, sting you and eat you.

-Quick Tip: Bringing FIre Into Your Shelter:
+Quick Tip: Bringing Fire Into Your Shelter

-Getting off the ground is an essential not a luxury.
+Getting off the ground is an essential, not a luxury.

-Myke came up with the ingenious solution of having the fire in the shelter with us!
+Mike came up with the ingenious solution of having the fire in the shelter with us!

 There is no blueprint for shelter building.
 Terrain and circumstance will dictate the final structure.
-If I look back over the years and remember every single one that I’ve slept in, each one was different, each had it’s own set of quirks, foibles, discomforts, and itches.
+If I look back over the years and remember every single one that I’ve slept in, each one was different, each had its own set of quirks, foibles, discomforts, and itches.
 You rarely sleep well in a wilderness shelter but out in the wilds, it is always better to have one than not.